As parents, you know your child the best! You know what activities they like, what they like to play with and what makes them happy.

 Initially the focus is on encouraging your child to communicate more frequently at the level they are at now and gradually encouraging them to do a little more with their communication to help them move to the next stage.

 Name the things your child is interested in using one word or very short phrases, for example “Car!
 The car is driving!”, emphasising and exaggerating the main words.

 You can create opportunities for your child to communicate through:

-Our handouts give further information on these strategies and examples of how you can use them at home with your child:
+Our handouts and supporting videos, give further information on these strategies and examples of how you can use them at home with your child:

 If you are feeling anxious, overwhelmed, or struggling to cope please contact your GP who may refer you to the relevant healthcare professional.

 The Children’s Speech and Language Therapy Service can offer you advice and support to help you support your child’s speech, language and communication development.

 Our dysphagia team can offer advice and support regarding your child’s feeding and swallowing skills.

 If your child is already known to our service, please follow the advice you have been given by the Speech and Language Therapist.
 If you have any queries, please contact us via the number below.

 If you live in the Cardiff and Vale area and have concerns about your child’s speech, language, communication or feeding skills and they are not currently known to our service, please phone us to discuss your concerns.